 Kesselring studied social anthropology, English linguistics and international law at the University of Zürich (lic.phil; 2007) and the University of Cape Town, South Africa, and obtained her PhD at the University of Basel in 2013.
 For her PhD thesis, she was awared the Young Scholars’ Award 2014 of the African Studies Association in Germany (VAD) and the Faculty Price 2013 of the Faculty of Humanities, University of Basel.
 From 2009 to 2010 and in 2012, she was a research fellow in the bilateral project “Safeguarding Democracy: Contests of Memory and Heritage” between the Chair of African History, University of Basel, and the History Workshop at the University of the Witwatersrand, Johannesburg.

 To listen to a New Books Network (NBN) author-interview episode on Rita Kesselring's book "Bodies of Truth", click here, and to a conversation on the search of truth hosted by the Swiss radio station SRF 2 Kultur, listen here (in German).

 Focus in Teaching

-The anthropology of the body, of the law, of memory, of the built environment, and of mining; humanitarianism, methodology, the ethnography of Zambia and various introductory courses in anthropology.
+The anthropologies of the body, the law, memory, the built environment and infrastructure, and mining; humanitarianism, methodology, the ethnography of Zambia and Southern Africa, and various introductory courses in anthropology.

 Focus in Research

-Research areas: anthropology of the body, legal anthropology; post-conflict societies; memory, social change; methodology, built environment, urbanity, mining, local authorities
+Research areas: anthropology of the body, legal anthropology; post-conflict societies; memory, social change; methodology, built environment, urbanity, extractivism and logistics, commodity trade, local authorities.

 Regional focus: Zambia, South Africa; Southern Africa